stinaa/periodtracker/readme.md

 ## Get started
 - Click the green "Clone or download" button and select "Download ZIP"
 - From the downloaded folder, open `index.html` in your browser
 - Open the whole folder in your favorite editor.
-If you don't have one, download [Sublime Text](https://www.sublimetext.com)
+If you don't have one, download [Atom](https://atom.io/)
 - You will find your challenge in `js/algorithm.js`